 One often-cited concern is the impact of automation on the workforce, but automation doesn’t necessarily replace the work of human workers.
 Collaborative mobile robots, for example, enhance the work of human warehouse associates by guiding them through the picking process to increase productivity and accuracy.

-Another benefit of collaborative mobile robots is rapid implementation.
+Another benefit of collaborative mobile robots to automated warehouse systems is rapid implementation.
 With a solution like 6 River Systems, you can go live in weeks instead of the months necessary for implementing traditional automation solutions.
 With cloud-based algorithms that manage work in real-time, 6 River Systems reduces steps between tasks and eliminates the long walk.

 Access to on-demand warehousing